The Québec maritime Blog

 Hôtel Le Francis

 Located at the intersection of TQ5 and trail #595, Hôtel Le Francis is in the Chaleur Bay area.
 This 4-star establishment in New Richmond offers 38 rooms and two restaurants, one with a casual pub atmosphere and the other with a sophisticated urban style.
 (The impressive wine cellar contains over 1000 bottles!)
 Note that this hotel is near a gas station and two snowmobile dealerships.

 Hostellerie Baie Bleue

 Directly accessible from snowmobile trails, Hostellerie Baie Bleue in Carleton-sur-Mer offers 90 rooms with incredible views of Chaleur Bay.
 Enjoy supper with friends at the sports pub.
 Inquire about their special snowmobile package and free secure parking for your sled.

 Auberge La Coulée Douce

-Located in Causapscal in the heart of the Matapédia Valley, Auberge La Coulée Douce welcomes you in charming country-style rooms.
-You’ll also be delighted by the restaurant that features local ingredients, including Atlantic salmon.
+Located in Causapscal in the heart of the Matapédia Valley, Auberge La Coulée Douce offers warm hospitality as well as charming country-style rooms and small chalets.
+You’ll also be delighted by the dining room with a menu featuring local ingredients, including Atlantic salmon.
 To get there, take TQ5 and follow the signs to the inn.

 When you arrive in Amqui, you’ll find Auberge Beauséjour easily, since it’s only about 300 feet from the local trail.
 This century-old inn offers 9 unique rooms, a dining room with a friendly atmosphere as well as a general store and a chocolate shop.
 Their snowmobile package includes a 3-course gourmet dinner as well as a glass of their special Matapedian Kir.